-A good base in Mathematics is essential – preferably an A or B at GCSE level – along with an enthusiastic interest in the subject and a determination to work hard.
+A good base in Mathematics is essential – preferably grade 7 or above at GCSE (or equivalent) – along with an enthusiastic interest in the subject and a determination to work hard.

-To progress onto A2 Mathematics, it is important that you have satisfactorily completed the AS course.
+To progress on to the second year of Mathematics, it is important that you have satisfactorily completed the AS course.

-The Pure Core makes up two thirds of the AS and A level qualification and provides the techniques in algebra, geometry, trigonometry and calculus that form the fundamental building blocks of the subject.
+Pure Mathematics makes up two thirds of the AS and A-level qualification and provides techniques in algebra, geometry, trigonometry, and calculus that form the fundamental building blocks of the subject.

-Mathematical applications make up the remaining third of the qualification and there are various options to suit the particular needs of individual students.
+Mathematical applications make up the remaining third of the qualification and these are compulsory for every examination board.
+These are Mechanics and Statistics: